mediolano-app/mediolano-stark/README.md

 🔐 Prepare your environment variables.

-> Find the `packages/snfoundry/.env` file and fill the env variables related to Sepolia testnet with your own contract address and private key.
+> Find the `packages/snfoundry/.env` file and fill the env variables related to Sepolia testnet with your own wallet account address address and private key.

 > Follow up [Wallet Account](https://docs.starknet.io/quick-start/set-up-an-account) to install the example Wallet on Browser
  - Visit [here](https://www.argent.xyz/argent-x) to dowload ArgentX wallet